melvir86/testing/README.md

 # Testing service for MedCentral application
-This is a shared code repository for the Testing service of MedCentral application
+This is a code repository for the Testing service of MedCentral application

 [For testers & public - how to run the program]